 All parts of the school selling food to students during the school day have a role in meeting the new standards.
 Food and beverage sold in schools as fundraisers must meet the nutrition standards.
 Fundraiser foods or beverages may not be sold in competition with school meals in the food serving areas during the meal service.
 The snacks standards do not apply to foods brought into the school by parents or other groups that are provided to student, not sold (i.e. birthday parties, special events).

-The alliance for a healthier generation has a few on-line tools to help.
-Keep in mind that the district beverage policy is more strict then the snack standard.
+Take the guess work out.
+Answer a series of questions to see if your product meets the USDA's Smart Snacks in School nutrition standards.
+Then save and print for your records.
+Keep in mind that the district beverage policy is stricter then the snack standard.
 The calculators and product finder can only be used for Snack Items not beverages.

 Use this link to connect to the Smart Snack Calculator for Snack Foods Only (Exclude Beverage Information).

 Use this link to connect to the Product Navigator for Snack Foods Only (Exclude Beverage Information).